Experimental preparation of $W$ states through frustration on a programmable quantum simulator: Introduction

-The connection between $W$ state and frustrated AFM spins in a triangular cell (a three-site periodic chain), has long been known and used to generate a 3-spin $W$ state in ion traps~\cite{kim2010}.
-However, these experiments have never been scaled up to demonstrate the efficacy of inducing frustration in a many-body system.
-To fill this void, we employ the {\it Aquila} Rydberg atom analog quantum simulator~\cite{Aquila}, developed by QuEra Computing, which is ideally suited to this task: flexibility in array geometry, enabled by movable optical tweezers, allows us to position an odd number of atoms uniformly along a ring, see Figure~\ref{fig:fig0}(a), avoiding imperfections that could localize the ferromagnetic defect, degrading the quantum resources that make $W$ states so valuable.
+While the connection between $W$ states and frustrated antiferromagnetic spin systems is already apparent in the minimal case of a triangular loop, which has been used to generate three-qubit $W$ states in ion-trap experiments~\cite{kim2010}, this approach has not been extended to larger systems, where frustration could enable genuinely many-body state engineering.
+To address this challenge, we employ the {\it Aquila} Rydberg atom analog quantum simulator~\cite{Aquila}, developed by QuEra Computing.
+Its programmable geometry, enabled by movable optical tweezers, allows us to realize uniform ring configurations with an odd number of atoms (Fig.~\ref{fig:fig0}(a)), a key requirement for inducing topological frustration while minimizing disorder effects that could otherwise localize the defect.

-To assess the fidelity of state preparation, we design an estimator, tailored to $W$ states, requiring only two sets of measurements on orthogonal bases.
-The first accesses the diagonal elements of the density matrix in the computational basis, while the second probes the off-diagonal contributions to characterize quantum coherence.
-Remarkably, this yields accurate results after a number of state preparations which scales only linearly with the number of qubits, in stark contrast to the exponential costs of full state tomography~\cite{ Haah2016, Talath2025}.
-However, the second set of measurements must be performed in the transverse direction to the interactions, which is impractical in analog mode.
-Indeed, Rydberg interactions cannot be turned off during the experiment and always remain parallel to the direction of measurement during the rotation, inducing an unwanted state evolution~\cite{Omran_2019}.

-To overcome this limitation and infer fidelity from the experimental data, we introduce a Bayesian state-tomography scheme that leverages the excellent agreement between classical simulations and experimental outcomes.
-Conceptually, our approach is reminiscent of the {\it classical shadow} framework~\cite{Huang2020,Elben2023,CIESLINSKI20241}, which, especially in its {\it shallow shadow} variant tailored for gate-based machines~\cite{Bertoni2024, Hu2025, Cioli2025}, uses random unitaries for efficient tomography via tensor-network representations.
-In contrast, we employ deterministic Hamiltonian evolution combined with a small number of stochastic parameters that models the experimental noise and reduces the computational weight.
-This enables us to certify robust lower bounds on the fidelity of the $W$ states we experimentally prepare.
+As a final step, to validate our protocol, we address a central challenge in the field of quantum state preparation, that is the certification of many-body quantum states.
+Indeed, as full state tomography becomes infeasible for large system sizes, we introduce a Bayesian state-tomography scheme that leverages the close agreement between classical simulations and experimental data.
+Conceptually, our approach is related to the {\it classical shadow} framework~\cite{Huang2020, Elben2023, CIESLINSKI20241}, which employs randomized measurements for efficient state reconstruction.
+In contrast, we exploit deterministic Hamiltonian evolution combined with a small number of stochastic parameters to model experimental noise, significantly reducing the computational overhead.
+Let us remark that this method enables the certification of generic quantum states with tens of qubits, and provides robust lower bounds on their preparation fidelity.